Free UK Delivery over £29 - Free International Delivery over £50

 Ingredients: Melissa officinalis, Tilia spp., Passiflora incarnata, Matricaria chamomilla, Hibiscus sabdariffa, Rosa canina.

-Suitable for vegans.
+Suitable for vegans and vegetarians.
 Gluten free.

 To make an infusion add a heaped teaspoon of the tisane to hot (just off boiling) water using an infuser, a teapot and strainer, or a cafetiere and your favourite mug.
 Leave to infuse for up to 5 minutes (any longer and it will become bitter tasting).
 Strain and sip.
 Drink up to 3 cups a day.